segravjf/nba_player_similarity/README.md

 While there will never be anyone with precisely the skillset of Bruce Brown for the 2023-24 Denver Nuggets, who should they target to bring in as a free agent to fill in his responsibilities?

-Analytics can help us here.
+Analytics can help us in this venture.

 ## The methodology
 We can use a variety of statistics, including shooting, (possession-adjusted) counting stats, and advanced metrics widely used by coaching and front offices across the NBA to understand what Bruce Brown does well, and subsequently identify other players who are similar to his skillset.